Toward a Theory of Causation for Interpreting Neural Code Models: Step Two: Identifying Causal Estimand

+Note that fixing the value of $T$ makes the SCM change by eliminating the effect or influence arrow of the confounder $Z$ to the intervention.
+The disturbance $U_t$ is also eliminated.
+This elimination process of input arrows to fixed variables is formally known as \textit{graph surgery}.
+Both $do(\cdot)-operator$ and graph surgery allow us to untangle causal relationships from mere correlations \cite{Pearl2009Causality}.
+The law of total probabilities and invariance principle are required to compute the observational and interventional distributions \cite{Scholkopf2022}:

-Note that Eq.~\ref{eqn:do-1} differs from Eq.~\ref{eqn:do-2}: the prior $p(t)$ in contrast to $p(t|z)$, which is precisely the link that is eliminated in the SCM.
+Note that Eq.~\ref{eqn:do-1} differs from Eq.~\ref{eqn:do-2}: the prior $p(z)$ in contrast to $p(z|t)$, which is precisely the link that is eliminated in the SCM.
 Eq.~\ref{eqn:do-1} is formally known as the \textbf{\textit{adjustment formula}}.
-This formula is one of the building blocks in causal inference since it helps us to adjust common causes or control for covariates to compute the \textit{treatment or causal effect} \cite{Pearl2009Causality,Pearl2016Causality}.
+This formula is one of the building blocks in causal inference since it helps us to adjust common causes or control for confounders to allow the estimation of \textit{causal/treatment effects} \cite{Pearl2009Causality,Pearl2016Causality}.

-\begin{definition} \textbf{Treatment Effects.} Given a Structural Causal Graph where a set of variables $PA$ denotes the parents of $T$, the treatment effect of T on Y is given by
+\begin{definition} \textbf{Treatment Effects.} Given a Structural Causal Model where a set of variables $PA$ denotes the parents of $T$, the treatment effect of T on the potential outcome Y is given by

 \end{definition}